Transcendence and linear relations of $1$-periods: The Motivic Point of View

-On the other hand, there is Nori's abelian category $\MMNeff(k,\Q)$ of effective motives.
+Next we turn to Nori's abelian category $\MMNeff(k,\Q)$ of effective motives.
 It is universal for all cohomological functors compatible with rational singular cohomology.
-See Appendix~\ref{sec:app_nori} for a very brief introduction.
-Let $d_1\MMNeff(k,\Q)$ be the full subcategory closed under subquotients generated by $H^i(X,Y)$ for $Y\subset X$ with $i\leq 1$.
-By work of Ayoub and Barbieri-Viale, see Theorem~\ref{thm:abv}, there is an antiequivalence
+In Appendix~\ref{sec:app_nori} a very brief introduction to Nori's theory is given.
+Let $d_1\MMNeff(k,\Q)$ be the smallest full subcategory containing $H^i_\Nori(X,Y)$ for $Y\subset X$ with $i\leq 1$ and which is closed under subquotients.
+Again, by the work of Ayoub and Barbieri-Viale, see Theorem~\ref{thm:abv}, there is an anti-equivalence

-and, moreover, the abelian category $d_1\MMNeff(k,\Q)$ has an explict description as the diagram category in the sense of Nori, see \cite[Theorem~7.1.13]{period-buch} of a certain diagram.
+Moreover, the abelian category $d_1\MMNeff(k,\Q)$ has an explicit description as the diagram category in the sense of Nori of the category of pairs $(C,Y)$ where $C$ is a smooth curve and $Y\subset C(k)$ a finite subset.